 Generally, the District Assembly has two main sources of revenue, that is locally generated (internal) and Central Government Transfers (External).

-In order to critically assess how efficient the district has been in the exercise of this function, the financial statement (Revenue and Expenditure) of the district from 1998 to 2001 has been analysed.
+In order to critically assess how efficient the District has been in the exercise of this function, the financial statement (Revenue and Expenditure) of the Municipality from 1998 to 2001 has been analysed.
 The revenue generation landscape of District Assemblies all over the country has changed since the introduction of the District Assembly Common Fund (DACF).
 Prior to the introduction of the (DACF), locally generated revenue accounted for not less than 70% of the total revenue of the assemblies.
 With the introduction of the DACF, internally generated revenue has accounted far below 50 percent of most District Assemblies.

 District lotto and self-employed artisans license are the major items under license contributing more than 70% to this head.
 Generally, the total achievement rate of the estimated is 132 %.
 In spite of the positive total variance, Rates, license and rent recorded negative variances.
 The 1999 picture is not too different from the 1998 in terms of the proportions of internally generated and external grants.
 There however seem to be improvement in internally generated revenue.
 The locally generated revenue increased both in absolute and percentage terms by 6,450,100 and accounted for 8 %, that is, 2 % more than in 1998.
 Fees still accounted for a substantial part (73%) of the local revenue while rates followed with 19%.

 Total achievement rate for the year was 98%, with rates and lands recording positive variances.
 Ironically, fees, which indeed account for two-thirds of local revenue, license and rent, recorded negative variances.
 This is not to say that fees have performed badly, especially in the light of realistic budget estimates for the item.